Exit popups work.

 39. Get Inside Your Visitor’s Head

-By far the best way to get big results from your exit popups is by putting yourself in your visitor’s shoes, and offering them exactly what they are needing and wanting in that moment.
+By far the best way to get big results from your exit popups is by putting yourself in your visitor’s shoes, and offering them exactly what they need and want at that moment.

 CountryLiving knows that their visitors would love to have one of their mouth-watering meal ideas for dinner tonight.
-However, the main thing holding them back is time: most people feel that they simply don’t have the time to cook an elaborate meal.
-So, they swoop in and save the day with “26 Easy Dinners that Can be Made in 30 Minutes or Less”!
+However, the main thing holding them back is time.
+Most people feel they simply don’t have the time to cook an elaborate meal.
+So, CountryLiving swoop in and save the day with “26 Easy Dinners that Can be Made in 30 Minutes or Less!”